Spectral gap properties for linear random walks and Pareto's asymptotics for affine stochastic recursions

-The proof of the first formula is based on the theorem and is given below.
+\begin{proof} The proof of the first formula is based on Theorem 3.17 and is given below.
 The proof of the second formula follows from a similar argument (see also \cite{39}, Theorem 1, for $s=0$).

-We denote $\alpha_{n}(x,y,\omega)=Log \frac{\delta (S_{n}(\omega).x, S_{n} (\omega).y)}{\delta (x,y)}$ and we observe that :
+We denote $\alpha_{n}(x,y,\omega)=\log \frac{\delta (S_{n}(\omega)\cdot x, S_{n} (\omega) \cdot y)}{\delta (x,y)}$ and we observe that

-Since $t^2 e^{|t|} \leq e^{3|t|}$, there exists $\varepsilon_{0}>0$ such that for $\varepsilon \leq \varepsilon_{0}$ :
+Since $t^2 e^{|t|} \leq e^{3|t|}$, there exists $\varepsilon_{0}>0$ such that for $\varepsilon \leq \varepsilon_{0}$